This Day in History – October 20

 This is the 293rd day of 2023.
 There are 72 days left in the year.

 1969: The first National Heroes’ Day in Jamaica is celebrated on this day.

-1945: Egypt, Iraq, Syria and Lebanon warn the US that creation of a Jewish state could lead to war in Middle East; Arab League is formed.
+1945: Egypt, Iraq, Syria and Lebanon warn the US that creation of a Jewish State could lead to war in Middle East; the Arab League is formed.

 1993: NATO defence ministers agree to offer former Warsaw Pact states and neutral European countries “partnerships for peace” as a first step toward qualifying for full membership in the alliance.

 2003: Italian officials find the bodies of 13 African immigrants who died at sea in a small boat en route from Libya to Italy; survivors of the passage say a total of at least 63 people had died of hunger and cold, and dozens of the dead were thrown overboard.

 2004: Two Muslim girls who refuse to remove their head scarves in class are expelled from their schools, and two more risk the same fate as officials begin taking action against those who defy a new French law banning conspicuous religious symbols from public schools.